 once again asking for mercy for his sins.

 The portal decoration is noteworthy.
-It comprises a figure of a walking lion with a dragon's tail, and big triangles with diaper work.
+It comprises a figure of a walking lion with a dragon's tail, and large triangles and lozenges.
 The portal is in the form of a niche with a half dome.

 Total external area: 1750m2